nakmuayFarang/tf_objectDetection_Script/readme.md

 - Create in training_demo a bat file that run for this model the training
 - Create export_inference bat file, that create a model in training/modelname/trained-inference-graphs-Step/

-The user just have to fill the pipeline.config file from training/model/pipeline.config.
+User have to fill the pipeline.config file from training/model/pipeline.config.

 ```
 >activate Scrapping